Things to do in Palma Cathedral

 Entrance to Palma Cathedral La Seu

 Looming large over the waterfront, Palma's La Seu Cathedral is a symbol of the city.
 One of the largest cathedrals in the world, this Gothic masterpiece is one of Majorca's must-see sights.
+The Cathedral began life in the 13th-century and has been developed and enhanced in almost every century since, with improvements to the interior by legendary architect, Antoni Gaudí, in the early 1900s.
 With this ticket, you can marvel at its stunning architecture, discover the rich history of the building, and admire the illuminated stained-glass windows.

 Palma tours with Cathedral and Valldemossa options